 Have you been to Belgium and Brussels?

-We are big fans of Belgium and have also visited Ghent and Bruges.
-Looking forward to discovering more of Belgium soon.
+Big fans of Belgium (having also visited Ghent and Bruges) we are looking forward to discovering more of Belgium soon.
 Next stop..
 Antwerp!

 The creator, writer and photographer behind Untold Morsels, Katy has been travelling and tasting the world since she was a teenager.

 Now the proud mum of twins, she hopes they grow up to share her passions of great food, wine and travel.
 Favourite destination: Italy